ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Introduction

-We have built a prototype of ShadowNet based on TensorFlow Lite~\cite{tflite} and OP-TEE OS~\cite{optee} and applied it on four popular CNNs, namely, MobileNets~\cite{howard2017mobilenets}, ResNet-44~\cite{he2016deep}, AlexNet~\cite{krizhevsky2012imagenet}, and MiniVGG~\cite{simonyan2014very}.
-Our evaluation shows that the ShadowNet has performance that is comparable with the original models -- it increases the model inference time by 61\% for AlexNet (137ms) to 221\% for ResNet-44 (51ms).
-The extra latency introduced by ShadowNet ranges from 48ms to 284ms for the above models which is still tolerable for the users.
-Table \ref{tab:compare_works} compares ShadowNet with related prior work (see Section \ref{sec:related_work} for more details).
-Compared to the cryptography-based approaches~\cite{gilad2016cryptonets} that are usually orders of magnitude slower, ShadowNet provides a practical solution for securing the on-device model inference.
-For instance, for a single image classification, CryptoNets takes around 570 seconds on PC while ShadowNet takes only a few hundreds of milliseconds on a smartphone.
-In summary, this paper makes the following contributions:
+We build a prototype of ShadowNet based on TensorFlow Lite~\cite{tflite} and OP-TEE OS~\cite{optee} and evaluate it on five popular CNNs, namely, MobileNet~\cite{howard2017mobilenets}, ResNet-44, ResNet-404~\cite{he2016deep}, YOLOv4-tiny~\cite{YOLOPaper} and MiniVGG~\cite{simonyan2014very}.
+Our evaluation shows that the ShadowNet's performance overhead is reasonable -- it increases the model inference time by 0.6$\times$ to 1.6$\times$.
+Table \ref{tab:compare_works} compares ShadowNet with related prior work (see Sec. \ref{sec:related_work} for more details).
+Compared to the cryptography-based approaches~\cite{gilad2016cryptonets} that are usually orders of magnitude slower, ShadowNet provides a practical solution for securing on-device model inference.
+For instance, for a single image classification, CryptoNets takes around 570 seconds on PC while ShadowNet takes $<1$s on a smartphone.